CME211/notes/syllabus.md

 ## Exam
 This year, we will administer the exams in person during regularly scheduled class times.
 You will have 85 minutes to complete the exam, i.e. we will reserve the entire lecture for the exam on the relevant days.
-If you foresee or encounter extenuating circumstances that would not allow you to be present for the in-person examinations, please contact the teaching staff as soon as possible.
+If you foresee or encounter extenuating circumstances that would not allow you to be present for the in-person examinations, please contact the teaching staff as soon as possible so that we may arrange for alternative methods of proctoring the examination.

 ## Assignments
 There will be 7 assignments (although the first is required,